nocure/Lusimus-Simulator/readme.md

 When the environment is properly set up, after geting complete project files from github, you can create a workspace in the projects root directory within Eclipse, import each projects in the workspace, and build all lib projects, build main project last, then you are done.

-Well, That all for now.
+Well, That's all for now.